Rubberazer/JETGPIO/README.md

     GPIO control setup of all the header pinout as input or output

-    SFIO (special functions) such as I2C, Hardware PWM and others are not supported yet
+    SFIO (special functions) such as I2C, Hardware PWM and others are NOT supported yet

     No need of previous kernel configuration, the library will take care of that on runtime